 What I am going to tell you might shock you and it is an important career tip.
 Results are not the most important 90 day measurement.

 It is very likely that your career coach, recruiter or new employer will tell you to focus on results.
 That advice is valid; it is also flawed without adding the most important measurement that is often overlooked.
+That is why having a clear job on-boarding strategy is important.

 What is not obvious and not said by your new company is that they will judge and place greater emphasis on your soft skills.
 The company will decide how well you fit in their culture and evaluate your approach in developing colleague and boss relationships.
 Your communication style will play an essential role in how well you jump-start those relationships.